-As I set up my work space in the new house our family just moved into, I started thinking about all my friends who are now working from home for the first time because of coronavirus closings and quarantines.
+As I set up my workspace in the new house our family just moved into, I started thinking about all my friends who are now working from home for the first time because of coronavirus closings and quarantines.
 I remember being overwhelmed when I started remote work five years ago.
 I felt there was no way I could be productive.
 After a week or two, though, I realized remote work from home would let me capitalize my productivity on my own terms.
 Now I’m pretty sure I will never be going back to working in an office.

-Here are some tips I’ve learned about being the most productive remote worker and work-at -home parent you can be.
+Here are some tips I’ve learned about being the most productive remote worker and work-at-home parent you can be.
 Any statistics cited come from the website Buffer and this year’s State of Remote Report:

 Set boundaries between remote work, home life

 The biggest struggle for remote workers (22%) is unplugging after work.
 Set boundaries for yourself and disconnect from work when you need to.
 Set up different computer accounts for work and personal, so that you can turn off the work one when you’re done.
 Don’t answer emails on your personal time.
 Remember that now you won’t have to do all your work between the hours of 9 and 5 so feel free to capitalize on your productivity and do your work when you know you’re most productive.
-Limit access to social media to keep yourself from falling in a trap.
+Limit access to social media to keep yourself from falling into a trap.

 Connect with friends

 The second-largest struggle for remote workers (18%) is social isolation.
-Through remote work, you have more flexibility to take a call from a friend or text anyone throughout the day in moments where you may be less busy.
+Through remote work, you have more flexibility to take a call from a friend or text anyone throughout the day in moments when you may be less busy.
 Leverage that and use it as an opportunity to connect with others in your life outside of just co-workers.

 Get the right work-at-home tools